 At some point in time, likely shortly after the demise of the All Canadian Fighter, Marx made one more stab at trying to continue producing 12-inch military action figures with full body articulation.
 Their final effort was in the form of the Marx General Eisenhower 12-inch figure.
 Although Eisenhower's uniform was of very good quality, and his facial sculpting was excellent, his body parts left much to be desired.
 The limbs were all made of a much cheaper plastic molding than either the All American Fighter or the All Canadian Fighter, which were both of much superior quality.
 In addition, the body parts were joined with inferior metallic rivets, as opposed to the long-lasting metal rivets of the former figures.
 Clearly, the era for Marx to try to produce a GI Joe style action figure had come to an end.

 Below is a photo of the Marx General Eisenhower figure with his original box.
 Note that there was no indication of the year of manufacture anywhere to been seen on the face or the sides of the box, casting doubt on his actual year of release.
-The photo next to him, and the one below them, shows that both his shoes and his cap were stamped with a "Marx Toys, Made in Hong Kong" logo.
+The next two photo beneath it show that both his shoes and his cap were stamped with a "Marx Toys, Made in Hong Kong" logo.
 This is a clear indicator that he was made during Marx's "Hong Kong" supplier period, and not the earlier "Japan" factory period.
 In all probability, this implies that he was likely sold in retail settings in 1968 or 1969.

 The photo below shows General Eisenhower, flanked by two Marx All Canadian Fighters.